 From your programs page, click on the tab in the blue navigation bar called “New program.”
 Enter a name for your program, as well as a short description, if you so desire.
 In the large box, copy and paste your program from a separate text editor or begin to type it out if you are writing it in the GuidedTrack website.
 You’ll notice that as you edit your program, certain keywords will begin to change color.

 The GuidedTrack text editor is actually very powerful stuff.
 There are a number of special shortcuts you can use to become an editing ninja.
 For example, you can use Ctrl+f (Command+f on a Mac) to bring up a box that will help you find text and Ctrl+h (Command+Option+f on a Mac) to replace text.
-Click here to learn more ways to be an editing aficionado.
+Click here to learn more ways to be an editing whiz.

 Once you are finished, click either “Save” or “Preview” to save your program and see how it looks live.